Canon 850D vs Pentax K-500

 |16.||Pentax K-5 II||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |17.||Pentax K-5||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 850D has a microphone port, which is missing on the K-500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the K-500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-500 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the K-500 from Pentax.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 850D Manual (free pdf) or the online Pentax K-500 Manual.
+Further information on the features and operation of the 850D and K-500 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Pentax K-500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 850D and the Pentax K-500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/30p).